Generic linking variables in SEEK

 [Assay specific - experimental assay] You can select a technology type from the drop down menu, or where appropriate create a new technology type using the new technology type button.

 [Assay specific] You can select an organism from the drop down menu.

-SEEK has fine grained sharing permissions.
-You can choose to share an asset in SEEK with just you, selected people within and outside of SEEK, your whole project, or publicly.
+FAIRDOM-SEEK has fine grained sharing permissions.
+You can choose to set an item private (no access) or to share it with selected people, institutions, projects or programmes within SEEK, or to share it publicly.